DVII: A TeX dvi information utility

 s:[6/-3]:: Some control characters: []

-and here is the output from the specials.pl script:
+and here is the output from the specials.pl

 d:\tex\dvii>perl specials.pl test.dvi